 For me, a setting powder is a must because it blurs my open pores and gives me a more flawless finish than a setting spray can achieve.
 That being said, I also use a setting spray because it keeps the makeup locked in place better than any setting powder can!
 Yes, you can use both!

 Both setting sprays and setting powders play a vital role in makeup, but they’re not necessities, especially for those who don’t suffer from makeup disappearing, smudging or creasing!
-While I use both options and can’t live without them, I know friends and family for whom they are a waste of money because their makeup lasts all day anyway and they have amazing skin!
+While I use both options and can’t live without them, I know friends and family with amazing skin who don’t need either of them, because their makeup lasts all day!